playgameservices/play-games-plugin-for-unity/README.md

 To use the plugin, you must first [configure your game](https://developers.google.com/games/services/console/enabling) in the Google Play Developer Console.
-Follow the instructions on creating a client ID for Android and/or iOS (depending on what platforms you intend to deploy or game on).
+Follow the instructions on creating a client ID.
 Be particularly careful when entering your package name and your certificate fingerprints, since mistakes on those screens can be difficult to recover from.